arduino/docs-content/content/hardware/05.nicla/boards/nicla-sense-me/tutorials/use-as-mkr-shield/use-as-mkr-shield.md

 ## Goals.

 -   How to solder the headers on the Nicla Sense ME.
--   To establish an I<sup>2</sup>C communication between the MKRWiFi 1010 and the Nicla Sense
+-   To establish an I<sup>2</sup>C communication between the MKR WiFi 1010 and the Nicla Sense

 ### Required Hardware and Software